hiblaphp/async/README.md

 In JavaScript, Python, and C#, `async` and `await` are keywords that live inside the function definition.
 The moment a function uses `await`, it must be marked `async`, which changes its return type, which forces every caller to also be `async`.
-The color spreads upward through the entire call stack.
+The color spreads upward through the entire call stack:
 ```js
 // JavaScript — color spreads upward through every layer
 async function getUser(id) {         // must be async